-Orientation week ("Annual Introduction Days"): Typically takes place in mid-August.
+Orientation week ("Annual Introduction Days"): Typically takes place in mid-August and early February.
 You need to register for this orientation on your own.
 You can find dates and details here: www.aidwageningen.nl/en.

 Structure of the Academic Year